00fox/Ds2vJoy/README.md

 You'll find source of inspiration for this project

-And you can enter from 1 to 5 programs name and location which can be launched after that is the systray menu
+And you can enter from 1 to 5 programs name and location which can be launched after that through systray menu

 ## Tray
 ![Tray](Doc/14.png)